Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/swift-project.md

 ---
-title: Xcode Project & Workspace
+title: Xcode Project and Workspace
 description: In this step you create an Xcode project and add the iOS Client SDK library.
 ---